 Mixing Up Sample And Population Formulas

-If your data is a sample, dividing by n1n-1 is standard.
-If your data is the whole population of interest, dividing by NN is the population version.
+If your data is a sample, divide by n1n-1.
+If it is the whole population, divide by NN.

 Thinking Zero Covariance Means No Relationship At All